openwallet-foundation/architecture-sig/docs/use-cases/event-use-case.md

 1. Attend the event, which will require redeeming the ticket to gain entry into the Event Venue
 2. Sell the ticket to someone else, which will require transferring the ticket from the Attendee's wallet to the Buyer's wallet

+Potential Complexities:
+* Two people should not be able to utilize the same ticket to gain access to the event.
+* What considerations exist to ensure that the purchaser of the ticket is the one redeeming the ticket?
+For example, for stolen wallets or high-value tickets.

 ## Use Case Diagram
 ```mermaid
 flowchart LR